 - Periodically (maybe about 20% of the time) you can add a bit of direct promotion to the feed.
 Just don’t over do it or you will shut down relationships with people just trying to get to know you.

-Social media can help you build relationships with referral partners, influential industry experts and members of the media.
+Social media can help you build relationships with referral partners, influential industry experts, and members of the media.
 Unlike brand building, you can’t just set and forget your social updates.
 You need to be actively involved in discussion groups on LinkedIn or Facebook or “chats” on Twitter.
 These forums allow you to share your expertise and “talk” directly to other thought leaders.

 If you are trying to connect with members of the media you have to be ready to answer the questions when they are asked, not 3 hours later.
 For journalists working on a deadline, it is often the person who responds the fastest, and not necessarily the person with the best answer, who will be featured in the article.

 If your objective is to improve relationships with existing customers, you can use social media to address customer service issues and identify product gaps.
-Encouraging customers to share questions, comments and even complaints on social media is a double edged sword.
-On the one hand, it presents the image of a progressive customer focused company.
+Encouraging customers to share questions, comments, and even complaints on social media is a double edged sword.
+On one hand, it presents the image of a progressive customer focused company.
 You have a chance to get real time feedback and use the information to improve your products and services.
 On the other hand, it can open up a lot of conversations you may not be ready for.

 Before you go down this path, be very sure you have guidelines in place for your customer service team outlining how and when you will respond to customers.
-It will require lots of time and attention to stay on top of it, so if you encourage customers to interact on social media you need to be ready to respond when they do.
+It will require lots of time and attention to stay on top of, so if you encourage customers to interact on social media you need to be ready to respond when they do.

 If this sounds like too much work, that’s ok, you don’t have to go down this path.
 As a matter of fact, many large companies have scaled back their social CRM teams in recent years for just this reason.
 Remember the purpose of this exercise is to find the best use of your time.

 It is unlikely you will make a $5,000 sale as a result of a 140 character tweet, but you can conduct activities which move prospective customers along your sales funnel.
-Social media can promote demos and free trials, share informative product comparisons, grow your email list and distribute coupons.
+Social media can promote demos and free trials, share informative product comparisons, grow your email list, and distribute coupons.

 Creating “user groups” on social media for your most loyal customers can increase buyer frequency and give you a chance to up sell to existing customers.